COS301-SE-2024/Dispute-Resolution-Engine/docs/QualityRequirements.md

 <!--!need to clarify with Neil what should be covered here -->

 Disputes involve numerous legal processes, so it is vital to ensure that DRE meets legal, regulatory, and contractual obligations relevant to the handling of disputes.

+## 6. Maintainability

+The Dispute Resolution Engine must be easy to update and extend.
+It is essential that expansion of the system allows for the addition of new legal processes, dispute types, and other features.
+This will ensure that the system remains relevant and up-to-date with the latest legal requirements and dispute resolution practices.